-On November 7, 2013, the Company exercised an "Option Over Royalty Agreement" to acquire an existing 10% gross underlying royalty on the Company's "Paul Isnard Gold Project" located in the north western region of French Guiana, South America.
+On November 7, 2013, the Company exercised an "Option Over Royalty Agreement" to acquire an existing 10% gross underlying royalty on the Company's Paul Isnard Gold Project.
 For further details, please refer to the Discussion of Operations section.

 Discussion of operations